-· Approved by the voters in the 2009 referendum •Parks & Rec Commission Facilities Plan target segment is from the Chatham Bridge to Ferry Farm, Phase 6.
+· Approved by the voters in the 2009 referendum Parks & Rec Commission Facilities Plan

+The project consists of constructing a portion of the Belmont-Ferry Farm Trail.
+The target segment is from the Chatham Bridge to Ferry Farm, Phase 6.
 Also included in the project is planning, engineering for two other trails; one on the Dominion Virginia Power underground electric line easement; and the other along the north side of the Rappahannock River from Belmont to the Cannon Ridge Golf Course.
 Trails are the highest use need as identified by County residents.
 Design of Phase 6 of the Belmont-Ferry Farm Trail is nearly completed.
 This project will complete the design, permitting and construction of Phase 6.
 Conceptual planning has begun for a trail on the Dominion Virginia Power electric line easement.
 Identified as a project proposed in the 2009 park bond program.
 Remaining balance of Belmont-Ferry Farm Trail SAFTEA-LU grants, if any, could be applied to offset development costs of Phase 6.